mohdnasar0011/studio/README.backend.md

 # Backend Integration Guide for FitConnect

-This document provides a comprehensive guide for replacing the mock API service with a live backend (e.g., Spring Boot).
-It outlines the required API endpoints, data models, and database schema needed to support the FitConnect frontend application.
+This document provides a comprehensive guide for building a backend (e.g., using Spring Boot, Node.js, etc.) that is compatible with the FitConnect frontend application.
+It outlines the required API endpoints, data models, and database schema.

 ## 1. Overview

-The frontend is currently connected to a mock API located in `src/lib/api.ts`.
-To connect your Spring Boot backend, you will need to replace the mock function bodies in this file with actual `fetch` calls to your API endpoints.
+The frontend is currently connected to a mock API service located in `src/lib/api.ts`.
+To connect your backend, you must replace the function bodies in this file with actual `fetch` calls to your new API endpoints.

-All data fetching and state management on the frontend is handled by React hooks (e.g., `usePosts`, `useComments`).
+All frontend data fetching and state management are handled by React hooks (e.g., `usePosts`, `useComments`).
 These hooks call the functions in `src/lib/api.ts`.
-As long as your new API calls return data in the expected format, the UI will work without further changes.
+As long as your API returns data in the formats specified in this guide, the UI will function correctly without further changes.

 ## 2. Database Schema

-Based on the application's features, here is a suggested schema for your database (e.g., PostgreSQL).
+Based on the application's features, here is a suggested schema for your database (e.g., PostgreSQL, MySQL).

 ### `users` table
 Stores user account information.